b-risk/Grayjay-Instagram/README.md

 > [!NOTE]
-> The `allowAllHttpHeaderAccess` permission is required to read tbe `Set-Cookie` headers.
+> The `allowAllHttpHeaderAccess` permission is currently required to read tbe `Set-Cookie` headers.

 ### Grayjay Instagram
 This plugin adds support for the platform Instagram, allowing you to use it in Grayjay.